 How to Get a Job as a Financial Manager

-Financial managers typically start out in entry-level positions at large organizations or banks, and those who excel move up the ladder and become managers, taking on more responsibility and financial oversight duties.
-Kyle Ryan, executive vice president and director of investment sales and service at Personal Capital, an online wealth-management firm, urges aspiring financial managers to build both people skills and analytical skills.
-"Academic courses in finance and accounting can help provide a good baseline.
-I would also encourage reading market-related periodicals like Barron's and the Wall Street Journal.
-In terms of work experience, a role in corporate finance or management consulting can provide a solid analytical framework," says Ryan.
+Financial managers typically start out in entry-level positions at large organizations or banks, and those who excel move up and become managers, taking on more responsibility and financial oversight duties.
+Kyle Ryan, executive vice president and director of investment sales and service at Personal Capital, an online wealth management firm, urges aspiring financial managers to build both people skills and analytical skills.
+“Academic courses in finance and accounting can help provide a good baseline.
+I would also encourage reading market-related periodicals like Barron’s and The Wall Street Journal.
+In terms of work experience, a role in corporate finance or management consulting can provide a solid analytical framework,” he says.

 Interview Questions Submitted by Real Financial Managers